top of page

 Understanding Our Mission

-At Three Lakes 12-20, our mission is to accelerate development of effective therapies and translational resources for Pulmonary Fibrosis and ILD.
-It is our vision to develop new therapies for Pulmonary Fibrosis and ILD by bridging the most promising ideas with clinical validation through our research support and funding.
+At Three Lakes 12-20, our mission is to accelerate development of effective therapies and translational resources for pulmonary fibrosis and ILD.

 100,000+